 - Future Phases | Market & Equity Studies

 Moving forward, the Compensation Team will collaborate with unit leaders and their HR Representatives to conduct future internal equity and external studies.
 These studies will focus more on all employees within the same job or job family instead of individual assessments.
 As many of these jobs within the job families are shared institution-wide collaboration will be required amongst leaders to define scope, complexity and maintain internal equity amongst those similarly situated.

 Unit leaders should engage their HR Representative, should they require equity reviews of jobs within a job family.
 Individual equity reviews because of hire, promotion, or reclassification will continue case-by-case.
 These market and internal equity reviews will be conducted on a quarterly basis.

-Pay adjustments will be procesesd by Manager or Practitioner workflow in OneUSG Connect and should be in effect at the beginning of a pay period based on the pay frequency of each employee.
+Pay adjustments will be processed by Manager or Practitioner workflow in OneUSG Connect and should be in effect at the beginning of a pay period based on the pay frequency of each employee.
 Pay adjustments should not be retroactive and should be effective at the beginning of a pay period.
 The Georgia Tech payroll calendar can be found at hr.gatech.edu/payroll for reference.

-In October 2021, we announced a pause on all internal equity increases requiring an approval above 9.9%.
-Those requests can now resume.
 The Institute is still required to comply with the University System of Georgia Human Resources Administrative Practice Manual related to the Salary Increase Administrative Process for cumulative increases within a fiscal year.